 Tanzania Water Projects

-In Tanzania, 43 percent of the country does not have basic access to safe drinking water.
-Children are falling sick, and it’s entirely preventable.
+39 percent of Tanzania lacks access to safe water, and children are falling sick, but it’s entirely preventable.

-- Preventing illness is challenging, as 52 percent of people have no reliable source of hand washing facility with soap and water.
+• Preventing illness is challenging, as 52 percent of people have no reliable source of hand washing facilities with soap and water.

-- The good news: Diarrheal disease, the second leading cause of death for children under five years old, is nearly eliminated by drinking safe water and practicing proper sanitation and hygiene.
+• The good news: Diarrheal disease, a leading cause of death for children under five years old, is nearly eliminated by drinking safe water and practicing proper sanitation and hygiene.

 Water Crisis in Tanzania